livioribeiro/selva/docs/tutorial.md

 ## Retrieving the greeting logs

-To see the greetings saved to the database, we just need to add a route to get the logs and return them:
+To see the greetings saved to the database, we just need to add a handler to get the logs and return them:

 === "application/repository.py"